MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 MBHB will give individuals the opportunity to choose (opt out) whether their personal information will be disclosed to a third party or used for a purpose materially different from the purpose for which it was originally collected or later authorized by the individual.
 For sensitive personal data, MBHB will inform the individual and obtain their affirmative or explicit (opt in) consent if the information is to be disclosed to a third party or used for a purpose other than the purpose for which it was originally collected or any purpose subsequently authorized by the individual.

-MBHB understands that failure to fully comply with the Privacy Principles with respect to an onward transfer of personal information to third parties may lead to liability, and as such, has set forth recourse mechanisms and enforcement policies as detailed herein.
+MBHB understands that failure to fully comply with the Data Privacy Framework Principles with respect to an onward transfer of personal information to third parties may lead to liability, and as such, has set forth recourse mechanisms and enforcement policies as detailed herein.

 MBHB agrees to provide to individuals on request access to personal information about themselves that an organization holds collected from EU and Swiss clients and that they are permitted to correct, amend, or delete that information where it is inaccurate, except where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
 Such requests should be directed to MBHB’s Privacy Officer at the email address: Privacy@mbhb.com.